Data-Efficient Quantum Noise Modeling via Machine Learning: Discussion and Conclusion

-Future work should balance model complexity and computational cost for scaling to larger quantum systems.
-More parameters enhance accuracy but increase ML optimization time and data requirements, potentially requiring dedicated characterization circuits to prevent overfitting.
-A promising route is hierarchical noise modeling that partitions the coupling graph into regional subgraphs with region-specific parameters, capturing spatial inhomogeneity without percomponent overparameterization and preserving scalability.
-Additionally, extending our framework to model leakage, where qubits excite outside of the computational subspace, will be critical.
+Future work should address scaling challenges through hierarchical noise modeling.
+As system size grows, achieving a target accuracy may require more expressive parameterizations, increasing both the ML optimization cost and the amount of circuit-execution data.
+One promising direction is to partition the device coupling graph into regional subgraphs and assign region-specific parameter sets, capturing spatial inhomogeneity in larger systems while avoiding per-component overparameterization.
+Moreover, as differentiable or surrogate-based simulators mature, it will be valuable to investigate gradient-based and hybrid strategies, such as BO for initialization followed by gradient refinement, to further improve scalability in higher-dimensional parameter spaces.
+Additionally, investigating transfer learning across algorithmic families could quantify the adaptation cost between algorithmic contexts, helping determine if approximate universality is a viable compromise for large-scale systems.
+Moreover, incorporating leakage errors, where qubits excite outside of the computational subspace, represents a critical extension.
 This requires higher-dimensional simulations and often specialized characterization protocols, substantially increasing the computational burden of the ML loop.
 Although beyond the scope of this initial study, incorporating leakage is essential for further fidelity gains.
-The ultimate goal is a full integration into quantum compiler toolchains, enabling adaptive, algorithm-specific compilation that dynamically tailors noise models to both hardware's current state and circuit structure.
-This would optimize execution by capturing the unique interplay between algorithms and device-specific error channels.
-Finally, extending to trapped-ion and photonic platforms will establish universal, cross-platform characterization protocols.